Five-Minute Pitch Competition

 Expand all

-Development of an Endoscopic Brain Tumour Resection Device Capable of Concurrent Tissue Cauterization
+Grand Prize: Development of an Endoscopic Brain Tumour Resection Device Capable of Concurrent Tissue Cauterization

 Resecting intraventricular brain tumours via a traditional surgical approach is a highly invasive procedure, with reported morbidity rates of up to 70%.
 To improve patient outcomes, an endoscopic approach has been developed wherein a motorized tissue shaver device is used to fragment and remove the tumour via the endoscope working channel.
 However, existing shavers cannot be used on tumours that are vascularized as unmanageable levels of bleeding are encountered during tissue fragmentation.
 This drastically limits the proportion of tumour cases that can be treated endoscopically.
 To address this problem, we created a novel tissue shaver mechanism that simultaneous cauterizes tissue as it is fragmented.
 The design was developed through extensive finite element modelling and then evaluated via a series of experiments on ex vivo tissue.
 Testing found that the new device could successfully cauterize brain tissue to the depths necessary for hemostasis without causing thermal injury to surrounding brain structures.
 Moreover, the mass of tissue removed per resection cycle was consistent with that of existing neurosurgery shavers.
 In all, this work represents a strong first step towards the creation of an endoscopic tissue shaver that can safely and effectively resect vascularized intraventricular tumours.
 In vivo tests will now follow with the aim of eventual clinical translation.